 The two possible approaches to external assessments outlined in the Standards included either a full external assessment or an internal self-assessment which is validated by an external reviewer.
 Carmarthenshire County Council elected to adopt the self-assessment approach with an external validation undertaken by a suitable qualified and experienced external assessor with the required level of knowledge of the application of the PSIAS, as agreed with the Welsh Chief Auditors' Group.
 The purpose of the external assessment is to help improve delivery of the audit service to an organisation.
 The assessment is designed to be a supportive process that identifies opportunities for development which ultimately help to enhance the value of the audit function to the Authority.
-The self-assessment and the external assessment concluded that the Internal Audit Service is generally conforming.
+The self-assessment and the external assessment concluded that the Internal Audit Service is generally conforming (ie conformance with standards with some recommendations for improvement made).